Eviction for rent arrears

 For more about postponed possession orders, see you are taken to court for rent arrears.

 It might be possible to persuade your landlord not to apply for the warrant of eviction.
 For example, your financial circumstances might have changed or your Housing Benefit or Universal Credit housing costs claim might have come through and you can pay off all the arrears.

 If the court does grant your landlord a warrant of eviction, under some circumstances, it might be possible to suspend or set aside the warrant.

 If you don’t leave by the date on the possession order and your landlord still wants to evict you, they must apply for a warrant of eviction from the county court.
 This is authority granted by the court for the bailiffs to evict you.

 Coronavirus - if your landlord goes to court to evict you

-Your landlord has to follow coronavirus guidelines and rules if they want to evict you - check if your landlord has followed the rules.
+Your landlord has to follow coronavirus guidelines and rules if they want to evict you.

 You should talk to an adviser as soon as possible if:

 you get letters or paperwork from the court